anthemion-org/ogle-web/README.md

   ...
 ```

 Other times, functions are named only with nouns.
-When this is done, the noun is what the function _returns_.
+When this is done, the noun is _what the function returns_.

-[todo]
-'Ck' for boolean
-	In place of 'is'/'has'
-	Nouns or functions that return nouns
-	Distinguishes adjective 'uCkReady' from verb 'uReady'
-		Similar to 'uStatReady', which is named after what it returns
-		Verb/noun ambiguity still possible
+Roots representing boolean values (or functions that return booleans) begin with `Ck`.
+I intended this as a consistent replacement for the `is` and `has` terms that some developers use to prefix their boolean variables, but it is more useful than that.
+Consider a class method `uReady`.
+Does this method tell us _whether_ the instance is ready, or does it _cause_ the instance to become ready?
+In this case, it is the latter.
+If it were answering a ‘yes/no’ question like ‘is it ready?’, it would be called ‘uCkReady’.

+This honors the rule that standalone nouns in function names tell you _what_ is being returned.
+If the function were refactored later to return members from a ‘status’ enumeration, we would change its name to `uStatReady`.
+The meaning is clear in either case, and the `uReady` name remains available if the verb usage is also needed.

+English being what it is, it is still possible for ambiguities to arise.
+For instance, is ‘Cache’ a noun or a verb?
+When read as a noun, `uCache` perhaps returns a caching object.
+When read as a verb, the same function caches some unspecified value.
+It might help to suffix standalone verbs with an underscore (continuing the verb/underscore/object pattern described earlier) but I have never tried that.
+This problem isn’t especially common, but it is something to watch for, and sometimes I chose different names to avoid it.

-Factory functions often have roots that begin with `From`; the noun is implicit, since these functions can be invoked only after specifying the containing class or module:
+Factory functions often have roots that begin with `From`; the noun is implicit, since these functions are meant to be invoked after specifying the containing class or module:

 ```
+import * as Board from "./Board.js";

+function uExec(aParseBoard) {
-const oBoard = Board.uFromParse(oParseBoard);
+	const oBoard = Board.uFromParse(aParseBoard);
+	...
 ```

-[todo]
-‘elision’
-	`Pt2.uFromParse(aParse)`
-	Only if the type is used to prefix the function
-		Static methods
-		Module API exports

-When an object is used as a map (rather than a general-purpose data structure)
-'By'
-`CtsByText`

-#### Abbreviations and numbers
+#### Abbreviations and containers

 Long names produce long expressions that are hard to read, especially when the length causes the line to wrap, so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
 Some developers, after being confounded by a few poorly-chosen abbreviations, forswear identifier abbreviation altogether.
 Every person, every team, and every industry abbreviates things, so the question is not _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
 The obvious answer: terms that are longer, or used more often, are more deserving of abbreviation.
-Note that the more you use a given term, the more you gain from abbreviation, and the safer it is to abbreviate, as the repetition makes it easier to remember.
-My projects frequently use the word ‘Position’, so I abbreviate aggressively to produce ‘Pos’.
-When I use a less common word like ‘Possible’, I choose something longer (maybe ‘Possib’) or leave it unabbreviated.
+Note that the more you use a given term, the more you gain by abbreviating it, and the safer it is to abbreviate, as the repetition makes it easier to remember.
+My projects frequently use the word ‘Position’, so I abbreviate aggressively to produce `Pos`.
+When I use a less common word like ‘Possible’, I choose something longer (maybe `Possib`) or leave it unabbreviated.
 A word that is abbreviated once is abbreviated everywhere in the project (outside of comments) and _always the same way_.

 An array (or other container) of values is fundamentally different from a single value,